obophenotype/uberon/reference/reference_0000027.md

 Document Type: ontology_usage_article

 ## Abstract
-This article describes how to use uberon synonymy metadata for text mining
+There are different ways of integrating a multi-species ontology with species-specific ones.
+This article describes the importer strategy

 Please read